hamlet-io/docs/docs/integrations/jenkins/examplelibrary/examples/manage/environment.md

 No triggers.

 ## Parameters
-This pipeline's available parameter values are populated by the [`dotproperties`](../dotproperties/dotproperties) file and so initially, no parameters can be provided.
-After loading the `dotproperties` file the pipeline will prompt for user selection of the following parameters, which will each filter the pipelines scope:
+This pipeline's available parameter values are populated by the [`properties`](../properties/properties) file and so initially, no parameters can be provided.
+After loading the `properties` file the pipeline will prompt for user selection of the following parameters, which will each filter the pipelines scope:

 **ENVIRONMENT**
 Add the selected [`environment(s)`](../../../../../foundations/terminology#environment) to the deployment scope.